Jaya-Vijaya: Curse of the four Kumaras

-In their first life during Satya Yuga, they were born as Hiranyaksha (Vijaya) and Hiranyakashipu (Jaya) to Diti (daughter of Daksha Prajapati) and sage Kashyapa.
+In their first life during Satya Yuga, they were born as Hiranyakashipu (Jaya) and Hiranyaksha (Vijaya) to Diti (daughter of Daksha Prajapati) and sage Kashyapa.
 Hiranyaksha was killed by Varaha (boar avatar) and Hiranyakashipu was killed by Narasimha (man-lion avatar).
 In their second life during the Treta Yuga, they were born as Ravana (Jaya) and Kumbhakarna (Vijaya), and both were killed by Rama.
 In their third life during Dvapara Yuga, they were born as Shishupala (Jaya) and Dantavakra (Vijaya) and both were killed by Krishna.
-In their first two births they were brothers, and in their final birth, they were cousins.
+In their first two births, they were brothers, and in their final birth, they were cousins.

 It has been noted by many that the strengths of Jaya and Vijaya gradually declined with each subsequent birth due to the yuga effect.
 In their first birth, they are born as asuras who captured and ruled the earth individually.
 In their second birth, they are born as rakshasas ruling merely a region on earth.
 In the third birth, they are born as humans in Krishna's extended family itself.
 Moreover, Vishnu incarnated as two avatars to kill Hiranyaksha (Varaha) and Hiranyakashipu (Narasimha) in the Satya Yuga.
 Born as Rama in the Treta Yuga, he was able to vanquish both Ravana and Kumbhakarna.
 In the Krishna avatar during the Dvapara Yuga, the killing of Dantavakra and Shishupala are not even the purpose of the avatar, but rather they are slain to reduce the "bhubhara" (the burden on Bhumi due to too many sinners and non-truthful people).